1. About trimethoprim

 Serious side effects

-- diarrhoea (possibly with stomach cramps) that contains blood or mucus - if you have severe diarrhoea that lasts longer than 4 days, you should also speak to a doctor
+- diarrhoea (possibly with stomach cramps) that contains blood or mucus, or severe diarrhoea that lasts longer than 4 days

 Serious allergic reaction

-In rare cases, it's possible to have a serious allergic reaction to trimethoprim.
+In rare cases, it's possible to have a serious allergic reaction (anaphylaxis) to trimethoprim.

 What to do about:

-- headaches - make sure you rest and drink plenty of fluids.
-Do not drink too much alcohol.
+- headaches – make sure you rest and drink plenty of fluids.
+It's best not to drink too much alcohol.
 Everyday painkillers, such as paracetamol and ibuprofen, are safe to take with trimethoprim.
+Speak to your doctor if these do not help or the headaches are severe.

 7. Pregnancy and breastfeeding